 10 of the prettiest places to live in Essex

 Lots of the towns and villages in Essex have fascinating histories and beautiful buildings making them wonderful places to live.
-We’ve selected 10 of our favourites
+We pick ten of the prettiest places to live in this round-up sponsored by Essex & Suffolk Water

 The small village of Tillingham in the Maldon district has a population of just over a thousand.
 The village itself is built around the main high street with the centre having been designated as a conservation area by the district council.